Grid Embeddings

 plt.legend()

-In practice, we concatenate these two channels, representing the x- and y-coordinates of each pixel in an example, after the channels which encode physical variables in our PDE problems:
+In practice, we concatenate these two channels, representing the x- and y-coordinates of each pixel in an example, after the channels which encode physical variables in our PDE problems.
+This provides spatial context to the neural operator.

 from neuralop.data.datasets import load_darcy_flow_small